 Goddess Durga is the unconquerable form of Devi.
-She is the supreme god and also identified with Parvati, who is also referred to as the mother of Lord Kartikeya and Lord Ganesha.
-Durga endowed as a warrior woman riding a lion or tiger with multiple hands carrying weapons, mudras, or symbolic hand gestures.
+She is the supreme god and also identified with Parvati, also referred to as the mother of Lord Kartikeya and Lord Ganesha.
+Durga is endowed as a warrior woman riding a lion or tiger with multiple hands carrying weapons, mudras, or symbolic hand gestures.

 6. Vishnu – Garuda and Adi Shesha

-Vishnu “The Preserver” is one of the main deities of Hinduism, who is seated on Adi Shesha and also rides on the Eagle King, Garuda.
+Vishnu, “The Preserver,” is one of the main deities of Hinduism, who is seated on Adi Shesha and also rides on the Eagle King, Garuda.
 According to Hindu Scriptures, Adi Shesha or Shesha Naga holds all planets and earth on his hoods.
-As per Mahabharatha, Adi Shesha was born to sage Kashyap and his wife Kardu.
+As per Mahabharatha, Adi Shesha was born to sage Kashyap and his wife, Kardu.

 Garuda, a deity himself, is often shown as a winged human-shaped figure with a beak-like nose.
 Vishnu mount carries Vishnu to Vaikuntha (Heaven), where he lives.
 His mount Garuda stands for wisdom, thoughts, and incredible speeds.
-Hence, if anyone wants to control unfulfilled thoughts and balanced their mind, one should worship Lord Vishnu.
+Hence, if anyone wants to control unfulfilled thoughts and balance their mind, one should worship Lord Vishnu.

 7. Lakshmi – Ulka (Owl)

 Maha Lakshmi is the goddess of success, fortune, prosperity, and wealth.
-Interestingly, she has the Vahan Owl called Ulka, as her Vehicle.
+Interestingly, she has the Vahan Owl called Ulka as her Vehicle.
 Her Vahan – Ulka is a symbol of patience and intelligence.

 8. Ganesha – Mouse